 Right side profile features a textured grip along with a ledge for the pinky.
 The ledge is helpful for palming the mouse, but is not so when claw gripping.
 The same thing could be said for the thumb rest when clawing the mouse.
 Perhaps a more subtle ledge would be better.

 The top shell construct is a single piece of plastic.
 Texture is excellent, along with a comfort groove to aid ergonomics.
 The scroll wheel and DPI button (profile cycle by default) appears to be well built and are easy to access.
 Nothing to complain here.

 The 6 foot long cable is braided and appears to be smooth enough for most surfaces.
 However, I still prefer a more flexible material – especially with RGB mousepads that tends to feature sticking out control panels.

 The skates are large 3 piece proprietary Teflons.
 They glide very well with most surfaces.
-The PMW-3360 sensor is offset at the left side of the mouse.
+The PMW-3360 sensor is offset at the right side of the mouse.
 This is due to the NEMESIS switch’s quick release design.

 Overall, the NEMESIS Switch is a well built gaming mouse – although it has small questionable design elements.
 Refining them is ideal to suite the majority of gamers but they are not that bad of a trade off.